theThings/thethings.iO-atmel-sdk/README.md

 ## About thethings.iO client library

-thethings.iO [https://thethings.io] provides a client library to use with the  WINC1500.
+thethings.iO [https://thethings.io] provides a client library to use with the Atmel WINC1500.
 To download thethings.iO client code from: http://www.github.com/theThings/thethingsio-atmel-sdk

 Download and open with the Atmel Studio 7.